ScienceIsVeryCool/OllamaPy/README.md

 chat()
 ```

-## Vibe Tests
+## Vibe Tests with Performance Analysis

 Vibe tests are a built-in feature that evaluates how consistently AI models interpret human intent and choose appropriate actions.
-These tests help you understand model behavior and compare performance across different models.
+These tests now include comprehensive timing analysis to help you understand both accuracy and performance characteristics.

 ### Running Vibe Tests